 What vaccines are available for Shingles?

 The Centers for Disease Control and Prevention (CDC) recommends that all healthy adults 50 years and older get vaccinated against shingles.
-According to the CDC, there are 2 vaccines licensed and recommended to prevent shingles in the U.S.: Shingrix and Zostavax.
+The CDC recommends Shingrix as the vaccine for shingles.

 The CDC recommends that healthy adults 50 years and older get 2 doses of Shingrix, separated by 2 to 6 months, to prevent shingles and the complications from the disease.
 Your doctor or pharmacist can give you Shingrix as a shot in your upper arm.